hbf/akka-throttler/README.md

 License
 -------
-All of the code in this project is available under the [Creative Commons – Attribution 3.0 Unported (CC BY 3.0)][5] license.
+The code is available under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html), which is explained [here](http://www.tldrlegal.com/license/apache-license-2.0-(apache-2.0).

+If you use the code in your project/product, please drop us a note – we are always interested in learning about new applications!

   [1]: http://akka.io/
   [2]: http://hbf.github.com/akka-throttler/doc/api/#akka.pattern.throttle.TimerBasedThrottler